 Accounting Standards for Local Bodies (ASLB), ‘Financial Reporting under Cash Basis of Accounting

-Nearly three-quarters (73%) of governments reporting on accrual will utilise International Public Sector Accounting Standards (IPSAS) in one of three methods by the end of 2023.
-28 (57 percent) of the 49 jurisdictions that reported on accrual in 2020 used IPSASs in one of three ways: 4 jurisdictions adopted IPSASs as-is, 8 changed IPSASs to fit their needs, and 16 referenced to IPSASs to build their own national standards.
+Nearly three-quarters (73%) of governments reporting on accruals will utilise International Public Sector Accounting Standards (IPSAS) in one of three methods by the end of 2023.
+28 (57 per cent) of the 49 jurisdictions that reported on accruals in 2020 used IPSASs in one of three ways: 4 jurisdictions adopted IPSASs as-is, 8 changed IPSASs to fit their needs, and 16 referenced IPSASs to build their own national standards.
 The research shows that understanding the IPSASs will be a wonderful opportunity for accounting professionals all across the world.
 So, it’s time to be ready and learn about this relatively new field.